khezen/tarpit/README.md

 [![GoDoc](https://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](https://godoc.org/github.com/khezen/tarpit)

 * simple HTTP middleware that purposely delays incoming request
-* repeted calls to a given resource increase the delay
+* repeted requests to a given resource increase the delay
 * enable TCP keep alive to keep the client from timing out

 One typical use case is to protect authentication from brute force.